 2. While Udemy, Udacity & Coursera have a massive library of courses featuring thousands & lakhs of courses, MasterClass only has close to 150+ classes.

-What makes MasterClass a business case study worth studying is that it is a lesson on how to stand out in a crowded market.
+MasterClass is a business case study worth studying because it is a lesson on how to stand out in a crowded market.
 Secondly, it can also help ignite ideas — ranging from creating individual courses basis the skills you already have or launching another startup in the MOOC segment.

 So, In this piece, I will run you through MasterClass’s founding and growth story, MasterClass’s business model and wrap up with a critique of the business — all of which will help you learn from the story of MasterClass.

 MasterClass Growth & Founding Story

 The MasterClass origin story begins in 2012 after David Rogier, now MasterClass CEO quit his job at Harrison Metal, a Silicon Valley investment firm started by Michael Dearing, David’s former Stanford professor.
 During his last conversation before leaving, Rogier informed that he aspired to start his own business.
 On hearing this, Dearing offered Rogier $500,000.

 At that point in time, Rogier knew he wanted to start a business, but he didn’t even have an idea to work on.
 So, Rogier was honored by Dearing’s offer to invest in him despite not even having an idea.

 Rogier set out to find an idea with the money in his hand.
 To someone like us, this would feel like a dream come true.
 But the money without an idea/traction also put immense pressure on Rogier.
 A year passed without any semblance of an idea, and Rogier was in a dark place.